Skip to content

 TintΒΆ

 A tint effect is applied, primarily to maintain contrast and legibility.
 By default we use the provided background color at 70% opacity.
 You may wish to use a different color or opacity.
+You provide multiple tints, which will be applied in sequence.

 NoiseΒΆ